First National Bank Building (Davenport, Iowa)

-The First National Bank Building is an historic building located in downtown Davenport, Iowa, United States.
+The First National Bank Building is a historic building located in downtown Davenport, Iowa, United States.
 It was individually listed on the National Register of Historic Places in 1983.
 In 2020 it was included as a contributing property in the Davenport Downtown Commercial Historic District.
 The building is now known as the US Bank Building, its main tenant.

 History

 After the National Banking and Currency Act was passed by Congress and signed into law in 1863, First National Bank in Davenport was the first bank in the country to open under its provisions.
 The bank was headed by Austin Corbin, who had previously been a partner in Macklot and Corbin in Davenport.
 A $12.60 check written by Henry Hess was the first check in the country to clear the new banking system.
 The bank suffered some financial difficulties in the 1870s and was re-chartered in 1882.
 In the 1920s First National Bank merged with Iowa National Bank and maintained the name of the former.
 After the Bank Holiday in 1933, Union Savings Bank and Trust assumed control of First National Bank.
 The upper floors of the building remained occupied after the bank's failure, but the main banking room was not occupied by another bank again until the late 20th century.
 In the meantime, the main floor had been used for retail.
 Tenants on the upper floors are mainly professionals such as dentists, medical doctors, attorneys, and insurance agents.